mxagar/machine_learning_coursera/03_NeuralNetworks/ML_NeuralNetworks.md

-# Mechine Learning: Neural Networks
+# Machine Learning: Neural Networks

 These are my notes on the Coursera course by Andrew Ng ["Machine Learning"](https://www.coursera.org/learn/machine-learning).